jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 }
 ```

-This function comes into play when it's necessary to instantiate a mapped type.
 Here's the catch:  homomorphic mapped types are handled in a special way, and you can observe this by examining the first if statement.
 Comments help us understand some of their special properties:

 1. if the homomorphic mapped type is applied to a primitive type, the result is the primitive type itself: